Fashion was a 24/7 business, which meant no rest for the wicked.

 “Leito,” Blaine whispered.

-Chatting with a group of actors, he was clearly in no hurry to move.
+He was conversing with convivial ease to an entourage of immaculately dressed actors, clearly in no hurry to move.
 But Blaine had met his small talk quota for the day, so he pretended to bump into someone he knew on his way over.

-”Oui, c’était magnifique!"
-He exclaimed in flawless French, interrupting the man mid-apology.
-“Thank you very much for coming!”
+"Oui, c’était magnifique!"
+He exclaimed in flawless French, grabbing some random man by the shoulders.
+“Thank you so much for coming!”

-The confusion on the man’s face was laughable.
+The confusion contorting the random’s face was laughable.
 “Hey guy.
 You must’ve mistaken me for someone else.
 I’m just a lighting tech.”

 But Blaine ignored him and shook his hand with exaggerated enthusiasm, following-up with a tirade of positive generic French statements for good measure.

-Out of the corner of his eye, he could see Leito shaking his head incredulously as he made his way over to them.
-“I’ll take it from here,” he assured the technician who, looking even more confused than before, left them to it.
+Out of the corner of his eye, he could see Leito shaking his head with incredulity as he made his way over to them.
+“I’ll take it from here,” he assured the technician who, looking even more baffled than before, left them to it.

-“Nice,” Leito said, his onyx eyes glowering.
-“Why do you always have to be such a dick?”
+“Nice,” Leito snorted, his onyx eyes glowering.
+“Must you insist on always being a dick?”

-Blaine ran his fingers irritably through his thick hair.
-“You know I can’t stand actors.
-Talking to them is too much like work, and I’m officially off duty.”
+Blaine adjusted his shirt collar with a smug smirk.
+“God made me this way.
+Besides, you know I can’t stand actors.
+Talking to them is too much like work, and as of now I’m officially off duty.”

 Eyes fixated on the joint, Blaine gave his friend a lopsided grin.
 “Are we going to smoke that shit or what?”

 Leito’s nostrils flared.
 “You’re unbelievable.”

-They squeezed through hordes of people packed into the Louvre like cattle until they were outside.
+They proceeded to squeeze through a herd of people packed into the Louvre like cattle to get outside.

-“If I was human, this’d be my idea of Hell,” Blaine muttered under his breath.
+“If I was human, this’d be my idea of Hell,” Blaine muttered under his breath, desperate to escape.

 When they were finally obscured in the shadows of the museum’s giant glass pyramid entrance, Leito sparked up.
 “Remember the glory days when we used to party every night?”
 He reminisced with a nostalgic sigh.

 “Bullshit.
 You’re eternally twenty-seven.
 What’s up with you these days?”